 Day 10: Explore Murano and Burano

-You will be picked up at the dock of your hotel by a private boat and speed along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.
+Your guide will meet you at your hotel and will accompany you to your private boat.
+You'll speed along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.
 Known for its glassware shops and factories, Murano boasts a long and still-thriving tradition dating back to 1291, when glass artisans moved their kilns from the old city center.
 Explore the island on foot and stop at a glass factory to watch a skilled glassblower create works of art.
 View the magnificent splendor of Murano’s palaces and Veneto-Byzantine style churches, some with mosaics and ornamental motifs designed in the 12th century, and catch a glimpse of San Michele – Venice’s 19th-century cemetery – across the water.
 Before re-boarding the boat, you’ll have time to visit a museum showcasing the world-famous Murano glass.
 Afterward, journey to the island of Burano and admire the picturesque fishermen’s houses painted in bright pastel colors.
 In this miniature Venice, you’ll find the famous lace – abundant since the 16th century and once considered the most refined in Europe.
 Browse local shops and find lace on display at a museum dedicated to the craft of lace.
 You will enjoy an aperitif in a cafe' on the canal with the colorful backdrop of the fuscia pink, deep blue and vibrant yellow houses that characterize this lovely island town.

-Day 11: Departure
+Day 11: Departure - Arrivederci !

 Your guide will meet you at your hotel and accompany you by private boat to Venice’s airport for departure.
 We salute you with a warm and heartfelt “arrivederci”!
 See you again!
 Now that you’ve traveled with us, know that you have friends here in Your Own Italy.

 - There is a dress code for churches and basilicas.
-Shoulders and knees must be covered; shorts, miniskirts and sleeveless shirts are not permitted.
-It is recommended that you not take large bags or backpacks on tours that include churches as storage accommodations are not always available.
+Shoulders and knees must be covered, shorts, miniskirts, and sleeveless shirts are not permitted.
+It is recommended that you not take large bags on tours that include churches as storage is not always available

-- Please wear comfortable footwear as the tours on your vacation involve a lot of walking.
+- Please wear comfortable footwear as the tours on your vacation involve a lot of walking

-- Contact Your Own Italy for customization options on your vacation.
+- Contact Your Own Italy for customization options on your vacation

-- Refer to our website for details on our Cancellation Policy.
+- Refer to our website for details on our Cancellation Policy

 - When should we start planning our trip?

-- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May to September).
+- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May through September).
 Arrangements can be made on shorter notice, but you run the risk of missing out on the availability of our favorite hotels and guides.
 We want the best for our clients, and the more time we have, the more we can guarantee just that.

-- What are YOI's payment terms?
+- What are Your Own Italy's payment terms?

-- For our customized vacations, we require a 20% deposit upon approval of the itinerary we have presented to you.
-The balance is due 30 days prior to your arrival date.
+- We require a 20% deposit upon approval of your vacation package.
+The balance is due 45 days prior to your date of travel.

 - What happens after I've made a reservation through your website?